Aravgit/Aravgit/README.md

 - Retrieval quality (indexing strategies, reranking, evals)
 - Agent reliability (stateful planners, tool orchestration)
-- Automated Intelligent system for insights on data
+- Automated Intelligent systems for insights on data

 <!--
 Optional: uncomment if you like these cards (they use third-party services)